TheRaytracers/freecad-povray-render/doc/FAQ.md

   * Maybe there is an error in your inc file.
 Please start Pov-Ray externally with the pov file and look at the error message.
 If there is a mistake in the pov file, then the macro has a bug.
 Please report the bug (see below), so that other users won't have this problem.

+* **Which objects are supported?**
+  We created a page with all supported objects and the objects we support hopefully soon: [Supported Features](supported.md)

 * **The rendered image doesn't look realistic, but plastic**
   Look here for tips to [Get a more realistic rendering](realistic.md).

 * **I found a bug in the macro**
   Please report the bug to us, so we hopefully can fix it soon.